How We Position Your Business

 • Size and resources

-Step 4: Filter for Meaningful Differentiation
+Step 4: We Filter for Meaningful Differentiation

 Filter 2: Is It Unique?
 Do competitors claim the same thing?
 If everyone says it, it's not differentiation.
 It's category requirement.